jackiehjm/stx-docs/doc/source/storage/openstack/storage-configuration-and-management-overview.rst

 .. xbooklink :ref:`System Configuration Management Overview <system-configuration-management-overview>`.

-This chapter covers concepts and additional considerations related to storage management that are specific to |prod-os|.
+This section covers concepts and additional considerations related to storage management that are specific to |prod-os|.